X1X71/Pi-hole-Unbound/README.md

 # How to set up Unbound as a recursive DNS resolver on Pi-hole
-A guide to install Unbound DNS resolver in combination with Pi-hole for enhanced privacy and security

 **Important Information:**

-This guide assues that you have a system running a Linux distribution with Pi-hole already installed and properly configured.
+This guide assumes that you have a system running a Linux distribution with Pi-hole already installed and properly configured.
 In this guide, Debian 12 Stable is the operating system used.

 **What Is Unbound?:**